umair-akb/umair-akb/README.md

 ![tesla](ezgif.com-gif-maker.gif)

-A small sample of what my day-to-day looks like!

-* A partial explanation for the jitteriness you see: The jitter artifacts could be removed by applying some kind of temporal consistency constraints on the network predictions.
-But such an approach will also definitely introduce a lot of edge cases where a sudden change is actually ignored due to enforcement of the constraint.
-An adaptive consistency parameter could probably work better, but it's non-trivial to have a meta-algorithm to figure out the paramter.

 ## Quick Facts
 * 📚 **Master of Science** (M.S.) in Cybersecurity and Information Assurance (**4.0 GPA**).
 * 📚 **Bachelor of Science** (B.S.) in Honors Biomedical Sciences (**3.97 GPA**).